deltaluca/gl3font/README.md

 Can check the free, and dejavu subdirectories for example outputs.

+#### Alternative usage.

+    ./ttfcompile -transform input.png search-radius output-size [-o=output-name]

+To convert an input greyscale png (high resolution) to a distance field as per ttf transformation.

+No data output is made (obviously).

 ## gl3font API:

 Simple API for rendering said fonts generated with ttfcompile using ogl, all types included with